 Older kids are less likely to accept an explanation at face value.
-Their budding skepticism about the news and how it's produced and sold might mask anxieties they have about the stories covered.
+Their budding skepticism about the news and how it's produced and sold might hide fears they have about the stories covered.
 If an older child is bothered about a story, help him or her cope with these fears.
 An adult's willingness to listen will send a powerful message.

 Reviewed by: Steven Dowshen, MD